CHECK-UP Instructional Video

 Under the dew claw (fetlock of the cow).
 This may need to be done in a crush or wrangler.

-Care must be taken to firmly interlock the velcro to avoid it falling off, and the last few cm of the velcro should be glued with a gorilla or super glue contact adhesive.
+Care must be taken to firmly interlock the velcro to avoid it falling off, and the last few cm of the velcro should be tacked with FLEX Tape or gorilla or super glue contact adhesive.

 How long should I leave it on?